 At a meeting on April 12 in St John's we discussed moving forward with information sharing.
-The security clearances have not been completed due to our deployment to G8/20.
-With the retirement of Commissioner Fantino in July there will be a requirement to identify a Senior CACP champion to provide the leadership required to ensure this committee continues to progress.
+The security clearances have not been completed due to deployment to G8/20.
+With the retirement of Commissioner Fantino in July, new leadership is required to ensure committee continues to progress.
 Our next meeting will be held in August.